saltyrtc/saltyrtc-meta/Task-WebRTC.md

 over signalling channel.

 A client who sends a 'handover' message SHALL NOT include any additional fields.
-After sending this message, the client MUST:

-* Transfer the overflow number and sequence number for outgoing signalling messages destined at the other client to the new signalling channel (based on the wrapped data channel), and
-* Send further signalling messages over the new signalling channel only.
+After sending this message, the client MUST send further signalling messages over the new signalling channel only.

 After a client has received a 'handover' message, it SHALL:

-* Transfer the overflow number and sequence number for incoming messages of the other client to the new signalling channel (based on the wrapped data channel),
 * Receive incoming signalling messages over the new signalling channel only, and
 * In case it receives further signalling messages over the old